stola01/HYBRID-CLOUD-DEMO/README.md

 ### 4. Generate the scripts from the templates
 ```
-# If you get errors, check your key for the "@" symbol and edit the sed statement to avoid it
+# If you get errors, check your key for the "@" symbol and edit the sed statement to avoid it (use a delimiter that is not in the key)
 ./_104_generate-scripts.sh
 ```